shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/create-an-amm-on-avalanche.md

 }
 ```

-Lets now create the implementing the withdraw feature.
+Let's now create the implementing the withdraw feature.
 Create a new file called `WithdrawComponent.jsx` and paste the following code:

 ```javascript
 import { useState } from "react";
 import "../styles.css";